AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 get the length of the loops and function :cpp:`amrex::lbound` to get the lower end of the :cpp:`Box`.
 Both functions' return type is :cpp:`amrex::Dim3`, a Plain Old Data type containing three integers.
-Function :cpp:`FArrayBox::view` returns `FabView<FArrayBox>` that can
+Function :cpp:`FArrayBox::view` returns :cpp:`FabView<FArrayBox>` that
-be used to access the data.
+can be used to access the data.
 Note that the view is shifted such that index 0 points to the lower end of the :cpp:`Box`.
 To obtain the global index, we can compute with say ``i+lo.x``.
+We put ``AMREX_PRAGMA_SIMD`` macro above the innermost loop to notify the compiler that it is safe to vectorize the loop.
+The macro generates compiler dependent pragma, and their exact effect on the compiler is also compiler dependent.
+It should be emphasized that using the ``AMREX_PRAGMA_SIMD`` macro on loops that are not safe for vectorization is a mistake.

 Ghost Cells
 ===========